-Here ben Azzai approaches this topic from a different angle: the cause and
+Here Ben Azzai approaches this topic from a different angle -- the

 underrate minor mitzvos is because one mitzvah leads to (lit., "drags

-condition us to do greater mitzvos.
+us to do greater mitzvos.
 One good act, no matter how small, makes an

 imprint upon us.
 Giving a nickel or dime at the cash register to cure heart

 disease may make very little difference to the recipient organization

-(although, of course, every nickel adds up), but it makes a
+(although, of course, every dime adds up), but it makes a difference to *us*

-it will be that much easier.
-We will have then readied ourselves for
+will be that much easier.
+We will have readied ourselves for bigger and

-A person who has accustomed himself to attend afternoon synagogue
+Likewise, a person who has accustomed himself to attend afternoon synagogue

 services regularly will be capable of doing so even at the height of the

 football season -- when it involves pulling himself away from the boob-tube

 just at the start of the fourth quarter.
 (He may even be more the "strong

 challenge has progressed beyond "Will he go to synagogue?" and certainly